gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/New-RMSProtectionLicense.md

 ### -Permission
 Specifies the usage rights for the ad-hoc policy.
 Use this parameter and the *UserEmail* parameter to grant rights to specified users.

-The acceptable values for this parameter are:
+The acceptable values for this parameter:

 - VIEW
 - EDIT